-The two glaciers offer similar experiences, however after much deliberation we went with the slightly less popular Fox Glacier in the hope of enjoying a less crowded experience.
+The two glaciers offer similar experiences, however after much deliberation we went decided hiking Fox Glacier was the experience we were after.

 Choosing your experience